OpenTermsArchive/contrib-versions/AttWireless/unknown.md

 3.0 TERMS RELATING TO YOUR DEVICE AND CONTENT 3.1 Your Device

 Your Device must be compatible with, and not interfere with, our Services and must comply with all applicable laws, rules, and regulations.
 We may periodically program your Device remotely with system settings for roaming service, to direct your Device to use network services most appropriate for your typical usage, and other features that cannot be changed manually.
+Some device manufacturers will no longer pre-load certain applications into the device memory.
+As a result, AT&T may remotely pre-load certain applications to your device at activation and periodically update those applications.
+You can delete any application that AT&T remotely pre-loads on your device.

 You agree that you won't make any modifications to your Equipment or its programming to enable the Equipment to operate on any other system.
 AT&T may, at its sole and absolute discretion, modify the programming to enable the operation of the Equipment on other systems.